 Lie #1: "AI can do my job, so my skills are worthless."

 The distortion: Your "job" isn't a single output — it's judgment, context, relationships, quality control, ethical reasoning, stakeholder management, and creative problem-solving.
 AI can draft a report.
 It cannot understand why this specific report matters to this specific audience at this specific moment.
+And when imposter syndrome meets real-world bills, it can spiral into financial anxiety about your professional future.
 It cannot know which data to leave out because it would cause unnecessary alarm, or which framing will resonate with your CEO's communication style.

 Lie #2: "If something is easy for AI, it was never a real skill."